liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/03-portlets-and-themes/03-embedding-portlets-in-themes-and-layout-templates.markdown

 The first thing you should do is open the template file for which you want to declare an embedded portlet.
 For example, the `portal_normal.ftl` template file is a popular place to declare embedded portlets.
 There are two ways to embed a portlet in a theme: by class name or by portlet name.
-Both methods are covered in this section.
+Both methods are covered in this section.<!--Which is better, to embed by class name or by portlet name?
+I feel like we should be recommending one or the other-NR-->

 ### Embedding a Portlet by Class Name [](id=embedding-a-portlet-by-class-name)

-To embed a portlet by class name, insert the following declaration wherever you want to embed the portlet:
+To embed a portlet by class name, insert the following declaration where you want the portlet embedded:

     <@liferay_portlet["runtime"]
         portletProviderAction=ACTION